 You may simply experience a lack of lubrication – exactly as dryness would sound – but equally likely, you may experience problems with burning, itching, irritation and discomfort on a day to day basis, or with intercourse.

 Why does it happen?

-The most common cause is declining oestrogen levels in the perimenopause and menopause.
-Oestrogen is responsible for vaginal lubrication from the cervix and from the vaginal glands.
+The most common cause is declining estrogen levels in the perimenopause and menopause.
+Eestrogen is responsible for vaginal lubrication from the cervix and from the vaginal glands.
 And once the levels start to drop it’s a simple equation… vaginal lubrication falls.